AntonovAlexander/activecore/README.md

 ### Project description

-ActiveCore is a framework (software library) that demonstrates original hardware designing concept based on **"Micro-Language IP"/"Microarchitecture-Level IP" (MLIP) cores**.
+ActiveCore is a framework that demonstrates original hardware designing concept based on **"Micro-Language IP"/"Microarchitecture-Level IP" (MLIP) cores**.

 MLIP core is a hardware generator that provides custom synthesizable execution kernel constructed in accordance to certain microarchitectural template.
-Each MLIP core offers specification of designs within custom computational model that reflects computational process organization inside a hardware microarchitecture.
+Each MLIP core offers specification of designs within custom computational model inferred from computational process organization inside hardware microarchitecture.
 This model typically includes:
 * special data types exhibiting behaviour of "microarchitectural" execution units;
 * pre-defined data structures and API for useful scheduling, communication and synchronization "services" of the microarchitecture;
 * procedural blocks selectively exposed for behavioral-style programming of custom application functions and mechanisms.

-MLIP core approach serves as intermediate solution for codification of custom microarchitectures between configurable IP cores with fixed functionality and general-purpose HW design tools:
+MLIP core approach serves as intermediate solution for codification of custom microarchitectures between fixed-function IP cores and general-purpose HW design tools:

 Fixed-function IP core <------ MLIP core ------> General-purpose HW design tool

 The ultimate goal of the project is to provide top-down methodology and reusable components for explicit allocation of intermediate ***“microarchitectural middleware”*** design level for complex hardware.
 This design level (inspired by OS, VM, and various middleware in software stacks) incorporates expert knowledge about cross-cutting internal mechanisms of custom microarchitectures, addressing:
 * rapid prototyping of various-purpose IP blocks with common microarchitectural mechanisms;
 * diversification of responsibility and competence of IP engineers: implementation of key microarchitectural mechanisms can be charged to the core of leading engineers, while developers of final products can focus solely on application-specific functionality;
-* facilitating IP design centers to package, reuse and deliver complex hardware templates with programmable microarchitectural mechanisms as basis for semi-custom IP cores.
+* facilitating IP design centers to package, reuse and deliver ***semi-custom IP cores*** instead of stitching microarchitectural mechanisms and custom logic in monolithic designs.

 ### Project structure